How Medical Advances Are Changing the Way Cancer is Treated

 It is not appropriate for all patients but is showing great promise in the treatment of brain, spine, head and neck, breast and lung cancers.
 Patients with left-sided breast cancer, in particular, may benefit in that the nearby heart muscle is less likely to be damaged by radiation.

-At UH Seidman Cancer Center, patients have the opportunity to take part in more than 300 clinical trials of new therapies, all of which are searchable online.
+UH Seidman Cancer Center offers more than 300 clinical trials of new therapies, all of which are searchable online.